Skip to main content

 This wasn't a freak accident.
 It was an inevitability.

 And that feeling in your gut—that this is deeply, fundamentally wrong—is the absolute truth.
-Under Colorado law, you aren’t just a renter; you are legally an invitee on the property.
-This status means the landlord owes you the highest duty of care.
-They don’t just have to fix dangers they know about.
-They have to actively look for dangers they should know about.
+Under Colorado law, renters aren't merely occupants; they are legally classified as invitees on the property.
+This status means landlords owe the highest duty of care.
+They don't just have to fix dangers they know about.
+They must actively inspect for and address hazards they should reasonably know about—including ice buildup on walkways, stairs, and parking lots.

 Your Landlord Owes You The Highest Duty of Care

-Let’s cut through the legalese.
-The entire game is governed by the Colorado Premises Liability Act.
-This isn't just a suggestion; it’s the rulebook that defines exactly what your landlord must do to keep you from getting hurt.
+Let's cut through the legalese.
+The entire game is governed by the Colorado Premises Liability Act, which isn't just a suggestion—it's the rulebook that defines exactly what landlords must do to keep tenants from getting hurt.
+Here's what every apartment tenant needs to know:

 Your status as an invitee is your power.
-It’s a legal shield that grants you the highest level of protection the law offers.
 It means the property management company has a proactive, non-negotiable duty to protect you from unreasonable dangers.
+They must inspect premises regularly, identify hazards, and take corrective action—not merely react after an injury occurs.

 This duty covers all the common areas—every square inch of property outside your front door that the landlord controls.